 During revolutionary times, white politicians gained the people’s support by preaching that all Latin Americans were the same, a mass of multiracial people who were all equally oppressed by European rule.
 This rhetoric changed with the times and countries to adapt to the needs of the ruling (white) class, but it’s always been along the same lines: “we are all part white, we are all part Brown, we’re all mixed and thus we don’t need to discuss race or racism”.

 This is a message that was used by most governments across all of Latin America to justify the massacre of Indigenous people, the oppression of Black people and the erasure and displacement of Brown communities as a whole.
-(If you read Spanish; [here] is a short essay on this as applied specifically to Argentina, with academic sources and all.)

 You probably have heard of “mejorar la raza” (to better the race), a widespread philosophy across Latin America of trying to marry to whiter people to have whiter children.
 Across all of Latin America, our non-white heritage is a dirty secret for a lot of families.
 We’re just mixed/mestizx until we are white-passing enough to call ourselves white, and then we don’t talk about race anymore.

 “Mejorar la raza” isn’t only an intra-familiar issue, though, but it’s been pushed by governments all over Latin America to slowly “cleanse” the racial identity of the country, trying to make us look whiter to gain the approval of the US and Europe.
 This has led to the erasure of any documentation that could keep registry of people’s heritages, for example; and to governments encouraging white passing people to register themselves as white so that the official demographics would better fit the desired image they wanted to project.